 Here’s the honest truth:

-Personally, I grab my spacious, easy-to-setup Coleman Sundome for family trips or lazy weekends.
-But when I’m hitting the trail or braving unpredictable weather, my Kelty Salida is always in my pack.
+I personally take my spacious, easy-to-setup Coleman Sundome for family trips or lazy weekends.
+But when I am on the trail or braving unpredictable weather, my Kelty Salida is always packed.